 We both benefit from and affect biodiversity in myriad ways.
 Epson believes that preserving biodiversity is also vital to maintaining our business activities and our employees' lifestyles.
 Basically, we look to preserve biodiversity throughout our business activities and to raise employee awareness of its importance.

-We are steadily mitigating the impact of five factors that cause biodiversity loss with initiatives in global warming prevention, resource recycling and conservation, and substance management.
+We are steadily mitigating the impact of five factors that cause biodiversity loss with initiatives in climate change strategy, resource recycling and conservation, and pollution prevention and chemical management.

 |Factor||Relationship to Epson||Theme||Main Initiatives|